FairwindsOps/reckoner/examples.md

 This includes autodiscovery of instancegroups and the 'least-waste' expander option.

-See the [Autoscaler Docs](https://github.com/helm/charts/tree/master/stable/cluster-autoscaler#auto-discovery) for details on how to tag your nodes for this to work.
-Should Just Work™ on kops clusters.
+See the [Autoscaler Docs](https://github.com/helm/charts/tree/master/stable/cluster-autoscaler#auto-discovery) for details on how to tag your nodes and set permissions for this to work.

 ```
   cluster-autoscaler: